iterative/dvc.org/static/docs/commands-reference/pkg_add.md

 # pkg add

-Add package.
+Add a DVC package.
 The package is registered in the DVC project configuration.

 ## Synopsis